Approximate Equivariance via Projection-based Regularisation: Equivariant Projection Regularisation

-In what follows, we provide a theoretical justification for using $\|T - P(T)\|$ as a regulariser.
-Recalling that $P(T)$ denotes the closest equivariant operator to $T$, we show that the distance $\|T - P(T)\|$ is quantitatively equivalent to a natural measure of non-equivariance, the \emph{equivariance defect}.
+In what follows, we provide a theoretical justification for using $\|T - P(T)\|_\mu$ as a regulariser towards stronger equivariance.
+Recalling that $P(T)$ denotes the closest equivariant operator to $T$, we show that the distance $\|T - P(T)\|_\mu$ is quantitatively equivalent to a natural measure of non-equivariance, the \emph{equivariance defect}.